Book course button for online asbestos awareness training Find out more button linking to HSEDocs asbestos awareness training course info

 • A suitable location for personal decontamination should be considered as part of the planning before the job commences.

-• Can you use site washing facilities?
+• Can you use the site's washing facilities?

 • If so, they must be for your use only.

-• Keep other people out during personal decontamination, and until you have cleaned the facilities.
+• Keep other people out during personal decontamination and until you have cleaned the facilities.

-• Where available, clean your overalls with the brush attachment on a Class H vacuum cleaner then vacuum off the brush.
+• Where available, clean your overalls with the brush attachment on a Class H vacuum cleaner, then vacuum off the brush.

 • Otherwise, use damp rags in a gentle ‘patting’ action.